German defence min surprised by BAE/EADS reports

-BRUSSELS German Defence Minister Thomas de Maiziere on Tuesday declined to comment on the state of negotiations between EADS EAD.PA and BAE Systems (BAES.L) but said he knew the situation well and was surprised by media reports about it.
+BRUSSELS Oct 9 German Defence Minister Thomas de Maiziere on Tuesday declined to comment on the state of negotiations between EADS and BAE Systems but said he knew the situation well and was surprised by media reports about it.

 Earlier on Tuesday, DPA-AFX reported that the talks had collapsed.
 Other media reports said France and Britain had come closer to an agreement which would allow the companies to ask for an extension to their merger talks by a Wednesday deadline.